 Hotels in Vienna are rather expensive at the mid and upper ranges of things, but some bargains do exist in the lower reaches.
 You’re likely to be staying outside of the main ring road area, so you’ll sacrifice some time going back and forth, though it does keep your budget more intact.
 Vienna hostels can be good bargains, however, as can private rooms at those hostels.

 For food and drink this is a typically expensive European capital, with sit-down meals costing quite a bit, and cheaper offerings often being hard to find.
-The exception is the sausage stands, where a filling meal can be fast and fairly cheap.
+The exception is the sausage stands and noodle stands, which are all over town, where a filling meal can be fast and fairly cheap.